Skip to main content

 Past Performance Evaluation

-In past performance evaluations, you examine the offeror’s performance record on similar contract efforts, and use the information to predict the probability the offeror will successfully perform under your contract.
-It is important to understand the difference between an offeror’s experience and its past performance – experience is what (work) the offeror has done, and past performance is how well the offeror did it.
+In past performance evaluations, the offeror’s performance record on similar contract efforts is examined, with the information used to reasonably predict whether the offeror will successfully perform the subject requirement.
+It is important to understand the difference between an offeror’s experience and its past performanceexperience is what (work) the offeror has done; past performance is how well the offeror did it.

-FAR Parts 9, 12, 15, 36 and 42 contain regulatory policies related to the evaluation of past performance.
+FAR Parts 9, 12, 15, 36, and 42 contain regulatory policies related to the evaluation of past performance.
 FAR Part 36 provides specific procedures, forms, and thresholds for evaluation of Architect & Engineering and construction acquisitions.
-Additionally, the Office of Federal Procurement Policy (OFPP) and DOD have published the following guides that pertain to the evaluation of past performance information:

 Quality of Products or Services.
-No Army Text.
+(No Supplemental Army Guidance.
+Reference DoD Source Selection Procedures 3.1.3.1.3.)

-If possible, contact two points of contact on each contract effort selected for in-depth review.
-The PCOs, CORs, Fee Determining Officials, and program management office representatives are often excellent sources of information.
+ If possible, contact two points of contact on each contract effort selected for in-depth review.
+The PCOs, SBPs, CORs, Fee Determining Officials, and program management office representatives are often excellent sources of information.

-If multiple points of contact are providing past performance information on contract (for example, the PCO and PM), arrange for submission of consolidated input from these sources.
+ If multiple points of contact are providing past performance information on contract (for example, the PCO, SBP, and PM), arrange for submission of consolidated input from these sources.
 This may remove the need for the evaluation team to reconcile variances in past performance information submitted.

 Addressing Adverse Past Performance Information.
 When adverse past performance is obtained, as appropriate, contact the respective point of contact for that contract to obtain further information about the circumstances surrounding the situation.
 Additionally, and when practical, contact at least one other individual to get a second perspective on the offeror’s performance on the subject acquisition.
 Consider the context of the performance problems, any mitigating circumstances, the number and severity of the problems, the demonstrated effectiveness of corrective actions taken, and the overall work record.